liamoconnor87/local_directory/testing.md

 Steps taken -
 >Go to the Local Directory App Website - https://local-directory.herokuapp.com

->Observe that the Naivgation Bar is at the top of the page.
+>Observe that the Navigation Bar is at the top of the page.

 >Navigate the site to confirm the navigation bar is displayed.
 ![image](README_files/images/navbar.png)